Indicator Climate

 Comment

-In 2023 around CHF 530 million was paid out in subsidies under the Buildings Programme.
-Payments were therefore even higher than in the previous record year of 2022.
-Since funding began in 2010, almost CHF 3.6 billion has been paid out for six areas of measures in the Buildings Programme.
+In 2024, around CHF 530 million in subsidies were paid out under the Building Programme.
+This was the same amount as in 2023.
+Since funding began in 2010, around CHF 4.1 billion has been paid out for six areas of measures in the Buildings Programme.
 Payments for indirect measures have been available since 2018.

-While payments for thermal insulation projects continued to rise slightly at a high level, payments for building services projects have more than tripled since 2019.
+While payments for thermal insulation projects remain at a high level, payments for building services projects have increased more than sixfold since 2019.
 In most cases, these involve replacing oil heating systems with air source heat pumps.
-As a result, they are now the category with the highest payments (41%), ahead of thermal insulation projects (26%) and system renovations (18%).
-The strong momentum in this area lead to a record CO2 impact in 2023.
+As a result, they are the category with the highest payments (43%), ahead of thermal insulation projects (25%) and system renovations (16%).
+The strong momentum in this area lead to a new record CO2 impact in 2024.

 The amounts paid out each year under the Buildings Programme have been rising continuously since 2017.
 Since the impact of the measures extends over several years, the cumulative impact increases every year.
 The trend is therefore assessed as positive.
 However, because the great potential for reducing emissions in the buildings sector is far from being achieved, the state is assessed as negative.